 - Any clothing/accessories with messages, pictures,symbols or advertisements of or related to alcohol, tobacco, guns/weapons, or drugs

-- clothing/accessories with lewd, obscene, or sexually explicit messages or pictures
+- clothing/accessories with lewd, obscene, or sexually explicit messages, pictures and/or profanity

 - Clothing that covers the face (masks, morphsuits, etc.)